beatrizmayumi/CallForHelp/README.md

 ## Licence

-This extension is licensed under the [MIT License](https://github.com/beatrizmayumi/CallForHelp/blob/master/LICENSE).
+This project is licensed under the [MIT License](https://github.com/beatrizmayumi/CallForHelp/blob/master/LICENSE).

 --------------------------------
-* *The winning project of the first Accessibility Hackathon from Microsoft subsidiary in Brazil.
+'\*' *The winning project of the first Accessibility Hackathon from Microsoft subsidiary in Brazil.*